Are these ideas the right solution to accelerate the transition to a circular economy for plastic?

 The circular economy is an economic system in which materials are designed to be used, not used up.
 From the outset, products and the systems they sit within should be designed to ensure no materials are lost, no toxins are leaked, and the maximum use is achieved from every process, material, and component.
 If applied correctly, the circular economy benefits society, the environment, and the economy.

-All packaging should be designed to fit within a system, whether a reuse, recycling or composting system.
-This image shows how we’d apply the circular economy to plastics.
+All packaging should be designed to fit within a system, whether a reuse, recycling or compostingcompostingMicrobial breakdown of organic matter in the presence of oxygen. system.

 Eliminate the plastics we don’t need.